StuartDevil/Comfyui-NukeX/README.md

 3. Install ComfyUi into your system

-[ https://github.com/comfyanonymous/ComfyUI ] Head over to this website and under installing section click "DIRECT LINK TO DOWNLOAD" and use 7Zip to unzip it.
+[ https://github.com/comfyanonymous/ComfyUI ] Head over to this repo and under installing section click "DIRECT LINK TO DOWNLOAD" and use 7Zip to unzip it.

          Download the " ComfyUI_windows_portable_nvidia.7z " Folder into your desired dir and download the manager(bat file) into the "ComfyUI_windows_portable" folder.
          Run the